End-to-End Conformal Calibration for Optimization Under Uncertainty: Representing General Convex Uncertainty Sets via PICNNs

 \section{Representing General Convex Uncertainty Sets via PICNNs}

-In the previous section, we discussed how to calibrate a generic family of uncertainty sets $\Omega_\theta(x)$ expressed as the sublevel sets of a nonconformity score function as in \eqref{eq:score_rep_uncertainty}; we then described an end-to-end training methodology for learning such calibrated uncertainty sets to optimize downstream task loss.
-However, both box and ellipsoidal uncertainty sets are highly restrictive representations of uncertainty whose particular shapes may yield suboptimal task loss performance.
-If we could instead let $\Omega_\theta(x)$ range over the set of \emph{all} convex uncertainty sets, this more expressive class would enable obtaining better task loss.
+The previous section discussed how to train calibrated box and ellipsoidal uncertainty sets end-to-end to optimize the downstream task loss.
+However, both box and ellipsoidal uncertainty sets have restrictive shapes which may yield suboptimal task performance.
+If $\Omega_\theta(x)$ could represent \emph{any} arbitrary convex uncertainty set, this more expressive class would enable obtaining better task loss. \Cref{fig:picnn_superiority} illustrates an example where a general convex uncertainty set representation provides a clear advantage over box and ellipsoid uncertainty.

 To this end, we propose to directly learn a partially-convex nonconformity score function $s_\theta: \R^m \times \R^n \to \R$ that is convex only in the second input vector.
 Fixing $x$, any $q$-sublevel set $\{\hat{y} \in \R^n \mid s_\theta(x,\hat{y}) \leq q\}$ of $s_\theta$ is a convex set, and likewise every family of convex sets can be expressed as the $q$-sublevel sets of some partially-convex function.
-To implement this approach, we are faced with two questions:
+To implement this approach, we are faced with two questions.